SEEK-Academy/sun-sensor-hardware/doc/3D_models/README.md

 #### Parts:
 - Slit sensor face v7
+- Frame stick v3
+- Internal platform v1

+#### Notes:
+The frame changes:

+A lot of material has been removed from the interior of the CubeSat.
+Platform joints in the stick part and face joints in the stick lid part are not well attached to the rest of the frame parts.
+These segments are prone to breaking, especially during post-printing processing.
+After assembly with face parts, it is well fitted and stable.
+Spacing between plafotm joints was set to 16mm, which looks enought for platforms with electronics.

+### Release 2024-12-27

+#### Parts:
+- Slit sensor face v7
 - Frame stick v2
 - Internal platform v1

 #### Notes:
 An internal platform for mounting the electronic board has been added.
 It has been designed to fit with preview face and frame models.
 The sticks for mounting the electronic board were too long, thin and crackly, instead of being flexible in one dimension.

 ### Release 2024-12-22